 It can take fans behind the scenes to learn more about a favourite brand or be a short movie that’s made with entertaining or artistic motivations that creatively integrates a brand into the story.

-A new example is from MailChimp called Wi-Finders, which is a collection of 5-minute videos set in a different international city.
+MailChimp’s Wi-Finders is a collection of 5-minute videos set in a different international city.
 It connects with all kinds of entrepreneurs and remote workers, who do or can benefit from MailChimp’s products.
 By keeping it about the human side of business and not explicitly selling their product is what makes the videos interesting.
 Mailchimp created it in 2019, many brands are following this trend and we believe in 2021 we will see more long form video content from popular brands.

 Increased Facebook and Instagram Video Ads